jgraichen/assets-deploy/README.md

 * Release number defaults to `BUILD_NUMBER` environment variable and must be an integer.

 * Credentials are read from `~/.aws/credentials` or environment variables.

+* Compressed files (`.gz`, `.br`, `.zz`) are uploaded as the uncompressed content type and appropriate Content-Encoding header.
+They are expected to be fetched by a proxy based on the clients Accept-Encoding header.